 About the Vibrant Denver Bond

-General obligation (GO) bonds are issued by state or local governments to fund public capital improvement projects such as roads, bridges, bikeways, public facilities and parks.
+General obligation (GO) bond programs are used to fund new public parks, recreation centers, libraries, arts and cultural venues, roads, bridges, police stations, and other public facilities.
+They are also used to repair and improve existing facilities.
+Cities across the U.S., including Denver, use bonds to keep pace with public infrastructure needs.
+GO bonds must be authorized by voters.
 Local GO Bond programs are authorized by Denver voters every 4-10 years and repaid through property taxes.
-Denver’s current bond programs are nearly complete, creating capacity for new projects under the Vibrant Denver bond program without raising taxes.
+Denver’s current bond programs are nearly complete, creating capacity for new projects under the Vibrant Denver bond program without adding a new tax.

 Vibrant Denver Bond Overview